-The squadron were then moved south to Hornchurch to relieve the squadron previously stationed there.
-On 29 August 1940 whilst flying on operations from Hornchurch Colin Pinckney, who was flying Spitfire R6753(XT-G), was shot down in combat with an ME 109.
+On 29th August 1940 Colin Pinckney, who was flying Spitfire R6753(XT-G), was shot down in combat with an ME 109.
 He parachuted safely to the ground, sustaining minor burns to his face and hands.
 These kept him off flying duties for some weeks.
 From the letters he sent home it seems that he spent some time with his old House Master at Cambridge whilst recovering and that he was enjoying walks across the Fens, occasionally taking a shotgun with him for some sport.

-Early in the New Year P/O Pinckney was posted to the Far East, arriving on 11 March in Singapore aboard the steamer SS Aquitania.
+Early in the New Year P/O Pinckney was posted to the Far East, arriving in Singapore on 11th March 1941 aboard the steamer SS Aquitania.

-He helped form a new squadron, 67 Sqd, with a draft of five officers and 111 airmen who came out with him from England.
+He helped form a new squadron, 67 Sqn, with a draft of five officers and 111 airmen who came out with him from England.
 The squadron continued to grow to full strength by May 1941, with many of the new pilots coming from New Zealand.
-Few of these pilots had any combat experience and had until then only flown bi-planes, but now they had to become familiar with the new Brewster Buffalo single wing aircraft.
-The training took place at Kallang and it was while they were there that Colin received his promotion to Flight Lieutenant as from 6 July 1941, details of which he received in a letter from his Commanding Officer on 13 August.
+Few of these pilots had any combat experience and had until then only flown bi-planes, but now they had to become familiar with the new American Brewster Buffalo single wing fighters.
+The training took place at Kallang and it was while they were there that Colin received his promotion to Flight Lieutenant as from 6th July 1941, details of which he received in a letter from his Commanding Officer on 13th August.

 In October the squadron was moved into Burma, arriving on the 13th of that month aboard the steamer Honkheng.
 The squadron were initially based at Rangoon before being moved to Mingaladon.
 Here they received sixteen new Buffalo aircraft and began training in aerial combat, especially as the New Zealand pilots were still in need of experience and the squadron needed to weld as a unit.